 Western Australia has interstate border controls in place.
 If you need to travel, you’ll have to apply for a G2G PASS.

 You’ll need to quarantine at your own expense when entering Western Australia if you’ve travelled from or through areas considered ‘low risk’, or higher.

 Downloading (and using) the G2G Now mobile application is another requirement – this enables you to complete virtual quarantine checks.
-All other states and territories, and New Zealand, are currently ‘very low risk’ areas, which means you’ll need to complete health checks, but you won’t need to quarantine on entry.

 When travelling or visiting workplaces and businesses within WA, you’ll need to use the SafeWA app or sign in ‘manually’ using the register provided.